 You can read more about Peter's appointment here: Appointment of Cambridge Growth Company Chair - GOV.UK

-The Cambridge Growth Company has been established to address these issues and help the city realise its full potential.
-It will be working closely with local partners to make the most of their insights and knowledge about local communities.
+The Cambridge Growth Company has been established to address these issues and help the area realise its full potential.

 On 28 January 2025, the Chancellor unveiled new plans to deliver the Oxford-Cambridge Growth Corridor, which has the potential to boost the UK economy by up to £78 billion by 2035.